jklayman/DSC-232-Project/README.md

 This is where you do a mind dump on your opinions and possible future directions.
 Basically what you wish you could have done differently.
 Here you close with final thoughts.

 ## Statement of Collaboration
-All work was completed collaboratively as a team, and no individual help a specific title or role.
+All work was completed collaboratively as a team, and no individual held a specific title or role.
 - Timothy Chang:
 - Julia Klayman:
 - David Lightfoot: